Warhorst/advent_of_code/README.md

 - Be really fast.
 Sometimes, even large permutations can be iterated through in acceptable time if the performed operation can be executed quickly.
 Using libraries like [rayon](https://github.com/rayon-rs/rayon) can also help to increase parallelization.

+### Dynamic Programming
+The solution involves the usage of [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming), which means splitting the problem into sub-problems and solving them recursively.

+This is often acompanied by [Memoization](https://en.wikipedia.org/wiki/Memoization), which is just a fancy term for "storing interim results in a cache (like a HashMap)".